“This book is blowing my mind! I can’t stop thinking about it, I can’t stop talking about it.”

 “McFadden’s pitch for more open discussion of sexuality has made Your Daughter’s Bedroom a favorite assignment of students at the Brown School taking sexuality courses.
 They share it with their mothers in hopes of jumpstarting a longed for dialogue about sex.
 Several students have lost their books to mothers equally fascinated to query why the silence seems so natural and wanting to take the opportunity to make up for lost time.”–Susan Stiritz, PhD, Professor of Sexual Studies, Washington University.

-Girls’ School in Manhattan
+The Spence School in Manhattan

 Joyce is available to speak professionally in the New York metropolitan area, and on certain occasions will travel outside this area.
 Venues include associations and organizations, mothers’ groups, pediatric and ob/gyn practices, schools, colleges, and conferences.